shiroyasha/blog-source/source/posts/sinatra-app-with-rspec.html.md

 There are times when the only thing I want to create is a simple API.
 In the Ruby ecosystem the standard for creating something simple is Sinatra.
 But, there are a lot of things you miss in Sinatra that you have predefined in Rails.
 Sinatra let's you define and include only the things you actually need.
 Maybe this is a good thing, maybe it is not.

 However, the things you need for a complete Sinatra application are sometimes hard to include.
-This tutorial aims to help you in that process, by showing you how to create a simple Sinatra web application that uses Rspec for testing.
+This tutorial aims to help you in that process, by showing you how to create a simple Sinatra web application that uses RSpec for testing.

-We will create a simple TODO application with only two actions.
+We will create a simple Todo application with only two actions.
 One for listing all the existing Todos and another one for adding a new one.
-It will use Sinatra for creating the API, Rpsec for testing, and it will also include Active Support for adding a couple of nice functionality to the Ruby language.
+It will use Sinatra for creating the API, RSpec for testing, and it will also include Active Support for adding a couple of nice functionality to the Ruby language.

 ## Bootstrap